In the Daily News-Record's Best of the Valley contest, readers have the last word.

 Our Best of the Valley team does its best to vet all nominees.
 Here are the guidelines we use, with exceptions as noted below:

 - Unless the category is labeled "Regional," or there is an exception noted below, the nominee must operate in the Daily News-Record coverage area, which includes Rockingham County.
-The BOV also includes parts of Page, Shenandoah, Augusta and Pendleton WV. counties.
+The BOV also includes parts of Page, Shenandoah, Augusta, Highland and Pendleton, W.V. counties.

 - If the category is labeled “Regional,” the category is open to nominees from nearby areas.
 See below for specific limitations, because regional eligibility sometimes varies by category.